 While the COVID-19 disruption served as an extreme example of how an agent of change can flip a marketplace on its head, we can apply that thought and learning experience to other avenues when business as usual takes a turn.

 More typically, busy sales periods like Prime Day, Cyber Monday, Black Friday, the Prime Early Access Sale and holiday season will cause greater fluctuations in the market.
 If you sell a product with a greater deal of seasonality, the ability to forecast when sales will see an uptick or downtick in demand can have a great impact on the profitability of your ads.

 High-traffic sales events up the ante in every way for Amazon businesses.
+It’s a key factor to consider when deciding how to advertise your business at these times.
 With more shoppers searching for a deal, the opportunity for record sales multiplies.
 But with that opportunity being there for the taking, the competition in the market intensifies.

 Your typical ad bids that routinely win prime digital real estate are highly unlikely to get the job done during these high-sales periods, changing the math significantly in the battle between visibility and profitability.